khkong/PermissionUtils/README.md

 # Permission Utils
 [![](https://jitpack.io/v/kyeonghwan-kong/PermissionUtils.svg)](https://jitpack.io/#kyeonghwan-kong/PermissionUtils)

-Get runtime permissions on Android quickly and easily.
+Get runtime permissions on Android quickly and easily.😎

 ## How to
 To get a Git project into your build: